Himanshu431-coder/Edunet-Foundation-Internship/README.md

 # Indian Agriculture Analysis Dashboard Using Power BI

 ## Project Overview
 This project involves creating a comprehensive dashboard to analyze and visualize the state of agriculture in India.
-The dashboard, built using Power BI, focuses on providing insights into various agricultural metrics, including crop production, weather patterns, and economic factors affecting Indian farming.
+The dashboard, built using Power BI and Data Analytics, focuses on providing insights into various agricultural metrics, including crop production, weather patterns, and economic factors affecting Indian farming.

 ## Key Features
 - **Agriculture Data Visualization**: A detailed interactive dashboard showcasing key agricultural statistics across India.